gabrielcoder247/covid-19-data/README.md

 - Microverse
 ## 📝 MIT License
 This project makes use of the MIT license.
-Just clone and then run npm install to make it work
+Just clone and then run npm install to make it work.